bradparks/mysql-vagrant/README.md

 ### Warning

-for development only, do not use on production.
+For development use only, do not use on production.
 Also, make sure your mysql port (3306) is not open on your computer for a local network or in general.

 ### License